IPC-2221 / IPC-2152 Compliant

 1. Power Via Arrays

-• Distribute vias evenly across the pad area
+• Spread the vias evenly across the copper area.

 Via Voltage Drop Calculation